ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

   input share.
 * `payload` is the encrypted input share.

-To generate the report, the client begins by encoding its measurements as an input for the PPM scheme and splitting it into input shares.
-(Note that the structure of each input share depends on the PPM scheme in use, its parameters, and the role of aggregator, i.e., whether the aggregator is a leader or helper.)
-To encrypt an input share, the client first generates an HPKE
+To generate the report, the client begins by running the VDAF input-distribution algorithm on the public parameter `public_param` and its measurement.
+This transforms the measurement into a sequence of input shares, one for each aggregator.
+To encrypt each input share, the client first generates an HPKE
 {{!I-D.irtf-cfrg-hpke}} context for the aggregator by running

 ~~~